What Your DWI Defense Must Include

 - Counting the number of times the calibration solution has been changed

 Thus, to defend you properly, a lawyer must obtain copies of the various logs, maintenance records, and the operator’s license or certification.
+In many ways, the ALR hearing can be the most important thing you do as part of your defense.

 A DWI Defense Must Consider Filing a Motion to Suppress